Sufishafia/CoViNAR/README.md

-# Pandemic Severity Level Analysis Using Social Media
+# CoViNAR:A Context-Aware Social Media Dataset for Pandemic Severity Level Prediction and Analysis

 ## Overview
 This project introduces the CoViNAR dataset, which consists of 14,000 tweets categorized into three classes: